PlayStation 5 has the best launch lineup of this century

 All-time greatness

-It’s an amazing launch lineup.
+PS5 has an amazing launch lineup.
 I have to go back decades to think of one that was better.
 Sure, Switch had Breath of the Wild.
 But outside of that masterpiece, the launch was a bit sparse.
 PS5’s debut sure beats what the PS4 offered (no offense to the Knack and Killzone fans out there).

 I do have a fond spot for the GameCube launch lineup from 2001.
 You had a lot of fun games like Luigi’s Mansion, Super Monkey Ball, Rogue Squadron II: Rogue Leader, and Wave Race: Blue Storm.
 A couple of years before that, the Dreamcast launched with big games like Sonic Adventure, Soulcalibur, Power Stone, and Ready 2 Rumble Boxing (man, that launch sure was heavy on fighting games).